I get this question a lot:

 “We want to say a word in favor of the much abused round fish globes.
 It is difficult to find any book on the subject which does not condemn these globes, but the leading book on the subject now on the market is published by a manufacturer of square aquariums.
 It is easy to see why he should hunt for objections to the round globes; the statements in other books on the subject are apparently copied from the first one.”
 (Source)

 The book goes on to caution readers against the abuse of the fish bowl, such as using too small of a bowl (they recommended at least 10″ in diameter).

 Thoughts on Fish Size

-As a good general rule of thumb (though by no means a hard-n’-fast rule), the bowl should be at least twice the length of the fish’s full-grown body to allow for comfortable swimming (the Japanese have used this ratio).
+As a good general rule of thumb (though by no means a hard-n’-fast rule), the bowl should be 3-4x the length of the fish’s full-grown body to allow for comfortable swimming (the Japanese have used this ratio).
 A 10-inch bowl is a good starting point.

 There are exceptions to this, depending largely on the fish’s genetics.’